appendix FSelf-referential options

 Passing an Options struct directly to SendN has advantages:

-• Explicit: All options are under a single Options type.
-Easy to read and maintain.
+• Explicit—All options are under a single Options type and are easy to read and maintain.

-• Zero-value ambiguity: Unset Options fields do not always mean using the default value.
-For instance, we cannot differentiate between 0 and unset integer fields.
+• Zero-value ambiguity—Unset Options fields do not always mean using the default value.
+We cannot differentiate between 0 and unset integer fields, for example.

-We'll first focus on the downsides of our current approach, then we'll explore an alternative.
+We’ll focus on the downsides of our current approach and then explore an alternative.

 type Options struct {